T.K. Thorne

-Teresa (Katz) Thorne (born April 17, 1954) is an American writer.
+Teresa (Katz) Thorne (born April 17, 1954) is an American writer and retired police captain.

 Early life and education

-T.K Thorne was born on April 17, 1954 in Montgomery, Alabama, the first of three children, to father Warren Katz, a WWII veteran and civilian engineer at the Charleston Naval Shipyard, and mother, Jane Katz, who was inducted into the Alabama Women's Hall of Fame in 2002 for her own achievements.
-Thorne's grandmother Dorothy Lobman encouraged's Thorne's passion for reading and social reform.
+T.K Thorne was born on April 17, 1954, in Montgomery, Alabama, to father Warren Katz, a WWII veteran and civilian engineer at the Charleston Naval Shipyard, and mother, Jane Lobman Katz, who was inducted into the Alabama Women's Hall of Fame in 2002 for her own achievements in lobbying and activism.
+She has a brother and sister.
+Thorne's grandmother Dorothy Merz Lobman encouraged's Thorne's passion for reading and social reform.

-Thorne completed a Masters of Social Work at the University of Alabama.
+Thorne completed a Master of Social Work at the University of Alabama.

 Career

-In 1977 Thorne was hired as the first Jewish female officer with the Birmingham Police Department.
-She retired as a captain and assumed an Executive Director position with City Action Partnership (CAP) in Birmingham (a position in which she continues to serve).
+After an internship with the Birmingham Police Department, Thorne was hired as their first Jewish female officer in 1977.
+She retired as a captain and assumed an Executive Director position with City Action Partnership (CAP) in Birmingham.

 Thorne has served as faculty at several writers' conferences and spoken on lecture circuits (including Columbus State University, Colgate University and Wake Forrest University on the Birmingham bombing).